fraterrisus/walkthroughs/deathlord/walkthrough-0.md

 Unlike some games that let you queue up commands for your whole party and then execute them afterwards, *Deathlord* executes each action as soon as you hit the key.
 So you get to watch the outcome of your front row's attacks before deciding what spells to cast with your back row.
 This is nice, but also means that once you issue a command for an earlier character, you can't go back and change your mind.

-I said this earlier but I'll say it again: "interface" commands like : (change message delay) or control-S (enable/disable sound) **count as your battle action.** Likewise, if you hit `(C)ast` and then change your mind and hit ESC to cancel, that's your action.
+I said this earlier but I'll say it again: "interface" commands like `(:)` (change message delay) or `(control-S)` (enable/disable sound) **count as your battle action.** Likewise, if you hit `(C)ast` and then change your mind and hit `(Esc)` to cancel, that's your action.
 However, Enter (view character's statistics) does not consume your turn – you get to input another action after you finish viewing.
 But, there's no clock running in combat; you can take as much time as you want to consider tactics and pick an action.

 So what can your characters do on their turn?